 - Inactivity Fee: If you have an account balance of less than $10,000 and you fail to place a trade in a 180 day period, then you will begin to incur inactivity fees.
 This stands at €10 per month and the fee will be deducted each month until you place a trade or withdraw your balance out.

 The good news is that Libertex allows you to deposit funds without paying any fees.

 As we briefly covered earlier, Libertex offers two trading platforms – MT4 (it’s our best MT4 brokers pick) and its own proprietary web trader.

 MetaTrader 4 (MT4)

 If you’re an experienced trader then you will be well versed in what MT4 is and the many features and tools that it offers.
 For those unaware, this is a third-party trading platform that sits between you and Libertex.
 You’ll have access to plenty of technical indicators and chart drawing tools.

 You can fully customize your trading screen and best of all – install an automated forex robot.
-MT4 can be accessed directly from the Libertex website.
+MT4 can be accessed directly from the Libertex website and you can download MT4 for Mac.
 But, to get the most out of the platform you should consider downloading the software to your desktop device.

 Libertex Web Trader

 MT4 can be somewhat overbearing if you are new to the online trading scene.
 This is because for a beginner – you might find the sheer size and depth of its features and tools intimidating.
 If this is the case, then we would suggest using the Libertex web trader.
 This is the online platform designed and maintained by Libertex itself.

 There is no requirement to install any software as everything can be accessed via your standard web browser.
 The Libertex web trading platform offers an all-round smooth and seamless experience that is perfect for those of you with little experience.
 You can easily find your chosen market by using the filter facility or simply by searching for it.